jake0011/AWS-Academy-Cloud-Security-Foundations/Module2.md

 This section covers the shared responsibility model.

 > **Accessibility Description:**
 > Shared responsibility model listing customer and AWS responsibilities.
 Customer is responsible for security in the cloud.
-This includes customer data.
-Platform, applications, identity and access management.
-Operating system, network, and firewall configuration.
-Client-side data encryption and data integrity, authentication.
-Server-side encryption of file system and data.
-Networking traffic protection, to include encryption, integrity, and identity.
+This includes customer data, Platform, applications, identity and access management, Operating system, network, and firewall configuration, Client-side data encryption and data integrity, authentication.
+Server-side encryption of file system and data, Networking traffic protection, to include encryption, integrity, and identity.
 AWS is responsible for security of the cloud.
 This includes the AWS foundation services for compute, storage, databases, and networking.
 And the AWS Global Infrastructure, to include Regions, Availability Zones, and Edge Locations.
 End of accessibility description.

 Security and compliance are shared responsibilities between AWS and customers.